cyberbono3/dilithium_threshold/Readme.md

 Unofficial rust implementation of [Dilithium post-quantum digital signature scheme](https://repository.ubn.ru.nl/bitstream/handle/2066/191703/191703.pdf)

-## Do not use in production.
+## Disclamer: Do not use it in production.
 This is the experimental implementation.

 Dilithium was submitted to [NIST's Post-Quantum Cryptography standardization process](https://csrc.nist.gov/projects/post-quantum-cryptography/post-quantum-cryptography-standardization) and was selected as one of the algorithms to be standardized.
 It is one of the digital signature algorithms chosen by NIST, alongside FALCON and SPHINCS+.